Data protection

 Value: 1.1.770887836.1578401279111841788-3

-Purpose: This third-party cookie from Google AdSense is used to improve the efficiency of ads on websites.
+Purpose: This third-party cookie from Google AdSense is used to improve the efficiency of advertisements on websites.

 Name: _fbp